 Fill out the areas of the form that need to be modified from the last time you made a payment by checking the box next to the amendment.
 Update your income information as well.

-You can be liable for any missed ones depending on when your previous premium was paid.
+Depending on when your previous premium was paid, you can be liable for any missed ones.
 To discuss your unique situation and the proper payment, you should stop by your local PhilHealth branch since this may differ from case to case.

-Do I Need to Pay for Missed PhilHealth Contributions?
+Do I Need to Pay for Missed/Unpaid PhilHealth Contributions?

 Yes.
 Under the UHC’s IRR1, non-payment will not result in the termination of receiving benefits; however, you will be obligated to make up any missed payments and monthly interest compounding.